Cyber Intelligence

 The governance gap

-The habits that created shadow IT in the 2010s — move fast, create credentials for immediate needs, figure out lifecycle management later — are producing shadow NHIs at a scale that wasn't possible before.
-Every autonomous AI workflow, every new integration, every MCP server connection adds to the footprint.
+The habits that created shadow IT in the 2010s: move fast, create credentials for immediate needs, figure out lifecycle management later: are producing shadow NHIs at a scale that wasn't possible before.
+Every autonomous AI workflow, every new integration, every [MCP server connection](/blog/mcp-server-security-guide-2026) adds to the footprint.
 NHIs don't have offboarding interviews or IT-managed device wipes.
 They sit there until someone finds them.

 Gartner projects that by 2027, organizations without formal NHI governance will see three times the identity-related breach rate of those that have it.
 For organizations running AI agents at scale, that's not an abstract risk.